March 17 - July 14

 When the United States signed into federal law the Chinese Exclusion Act in 1882, Chinese immigration was suspended.
 The formerly welcomed Chinese laborers were expelled and began moving south into Mexico and Latin America.
 It is said that the original fence along the southern border was built not to keep the Mexicans out but rather to detour Chinese immigrants from re-entering the United States.
 The narrative in the exhibition reflects a complex history of forced migration tied deeply to a web of social, political and economic issues.

-Soul Mining is organized by Julio César Morales, Curator, Arizona State University Art Museum and Xiaoyu Weng, The Robert H. N. Ho Family Foundation Associate Curator of Chinese Art, The Solomon R. Guggenheim Museum, New York.
-Artists in the exhibition include Sofía Córdova, Sergio de la Torre, Pablo Guardiola, Mimian Hsu, Suwon Lee, LIBERTAD, Hung Liu, Richard Lou, Ranu Mukherjee, and Brandon Som.
+Soul Mining is organized by the Arizona State University Art Museum (ASU).
+It curated by Julio César Morales, ASU Curator, and Xiaoyu Weng, The Robert H. N. Ho Family Foundation Associate Curator of Chinese Art, The Solomon R. Guggenheim Museum.
+Artists featured in the exhibition include Sofía Córdova (Puerto Rico), Sergio de la Torre (Mexico), Pablo Guardiola (Puerto Rico), Mimian Hsu (Costa Rica), Suwon Lee (Venezula), Hung Liu (China), Richard Lou (United States), Ranu Mukherjee (United States), Brandon Som (United States), and Max Yavno (United States).